Every serious student of the Word knows the enemy wants to control and direct our thought lives.

 Do you purposely cast them down, so they’re not detrimental to your mental and Christian growth?

-With all the economic turmoil in the world. . .the high unemployment. . .and the skyrocketing prices. . .millions of people are allowing fear to grip their hearts.
+With all the economic turmoil in the world. . .and the uncertainty in so many areas of life. . .millions of people are allowing fear to grip their hearts.

 What does the Word of God say about fear?
 2 Timothy 1:7 in the Amplified Bible says: